srl-labs/learn-srlinux/docs/tutorials/evpn-mh/conf.md

 commit now
 ```

-All PEs that provide multi-homing to a CE must be similarly configured with the lag and interface configurations.
+All PEs that provide multioming to a CE must be similarly configured with the lag and interface configurations.

 ### Ethernet Segment Configuration